texfaq/texfaq.github.io/FAQ-conditional.md

 Another valuable aspect of the problem is covered by the [`extract`](https://ctan.org/pkg/extract) package.
-The package allows you to produce a ''partial copy'' of an existing document: the package was developed to permit production of a ''book of examples'' from a set of lecture notes.
+The package allows you to produce a "partial copy" of an existing document: the package was developed to permit production of a "book of examples" from a set of lecture notes.
 The package documentation shows the following usage:
 ```latex
 \usepackage[